LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd-example.rst

 Requirement #1
 --------------
-**Requirement:** Take in a transmission string and return an object ``{}``.
+*Requirement:* Take in a transmission string and return an object.

 To get started on this we need to:

 a.
 Create a blank test function.
 b.
-Give the test a name that describes that behavior the test verify.
+Give the test a name that is a clear, testable statement.

 Creating a blank test is easy, go to ``processor.spec.js`` and add an empty test method.
+Tests in Jasmine are declared with an ``it`` function.
+Remember that tests go inside of the ``describe`` function, which along with the string parameter describe the group of tests inside.

 .. sourcecode:: js
    :linenos:

    const assert = require('assert');

-   describe("data-processor", function() {
+   describe("transmission processor", function() {

       it("", function(){

       });

    });

-Now we need to give the test a name that is a clear, testable statement that describes the behavior of the feature we are testing.
 Give the test the name ``"takes a string returns an object"``.

 .. sourcecode:: js
    :linenos: